 In 2015, nearly half of registered U.S. hospitals received penalties from Centers for Medicare and Medicaid Services for not effectively tackling readmission rates.5 Since 2012, high readmission rates have resulted in nearly $1 billion in penalties.6 Learn More>

 [Statistic/Note: Image will be illustration.]
-50% of Medicare reimbursements will use value-based models by 20197
+The federal government has previously pledged to increase value-based Medicare reimbursements to 50%.7

 [Statistic/Note: Image will be illustration.] $30 billion in estimated annual savings for heart disease patients using data-driven interventions2